nginxinc/nginx-ingress-workshops/Plus/labs/lab2/readme.md

 ### Take a look "under the hood" of Ingress Controller

-The NGINX Ingress Controller is a pod running Nginx Plus under the hood, let's go check it out.
+The NGINX Ingress Controller is a pod running NGINX Plus under the hood, let's go check it out.

 1. Use the VScode Terminal to enter a shell in the NGINX Ingress Controller pod by running the [`kubectl exec`](https://kubernetes.io/docs/tasks/debug-application-cluster/get-shell-running-container/) command